 The Will of Captain Robert Richard Randall who died on June 5, 1801-four days after he signed his will- directed that the proceeds of his estate be used to build upon his farm (Minto Farm) “an asylum, or Marine Hospital to maintain and to support aged, decrepit, and worn-out sailors”.
 The Will ordered that this “Sailors’ Snug Harbor” be governed ‘forever’ by eight of New York’s most important positions- the recorder, the chancellor of the state, the mayor of the city, the president of the Chamber of Commerce, the senior ministers of the Episcopal and Presbyterian churches, and the president and the vice president of The Marine Society, which was considered to be one of New York’s most prestigious organization at that time.
 Thomas Randall, his father, died in 1797 and his will left Minto Farm to his son Robert who had been living there since 1790.

-Legend says that Alexander Hamilton and his assistant, Daniel D. Tomkins (who later became the fifth governor of New York and the sixth Vice President of the United States) were the authors of Robert Richard Randall’s Will, but others say the Will reflected the dream of the father.
+Legend says that Alexander Hamilton and his assistant, Daniel D. Tomkins (who later became the fifth governor of New York and the sixth Vice President of the United States) were the authors of Robert Richard Randall’s Will.

 Minto Farm located in what is now NYC’s Greenwich Village was comprised of a mansion and other buildings within 21 acres.
 After the resolution of several legal issues in which the Trustees petitioned the legislature to modify the will so that SSH could be built somewhere else, the farm land in New York City was divided into 253 leasehold lots covering most of the ten square blocks between what would become Fourth and Fifth Avenues, Waverly Place and Tenth Street.
 By the 1820’s New York City pulled ahead of Philadelphia and Boston as the center of commerce and finance.
 The wealthy began their move north up Broadway.